izzyburley/izzyburley.github.io/_teaching/Extras.md

 location: "Around the World"
 ---

 This page is dedicated to sharing fun facts about my life and showcasing some of my favorite pictures.
 Explore and enjoy!
-You can use markdown to organize your content, making it interactive and visually engaging.

 # Fun Facts
 - **I love being creative** whether its painting banners, drawing, or building things.